 - Timing is Key.
 If you've got the set-up, use your remote shutter release.
 This will keep your camera steady and avoid any shake from your finger doing the pushing.
 If you don't have one, use the timer setting.

 - Compose thoughtfully.
 A good night sky photograph has more to it than just stars.
 Including some of the lights of the Town of Banff below and the snow-capped peaks of the Rocky Mountains on the horizon allows for more complex and pleasing composition.

 - Be patient!
 Not only does it take time for the camera to shoot the image, there can be lots of waiting around as well.
 That's often due to the weather, which of course is hard to predict.
 Luckily, if the skies aren't clear, there are still opportunities to learn about the night sky indoors during Stargazing Evenings at the Gondola.

-To learn more, and to try for yourself, reserve your spot at the Banff Gondola and join us for Stargazing at the Banff Gondola every Friday until March, 9.
+To learn more, and to try for yourself, reserve your spot at the Banff Gondola and join us for Stargazing at the Banff Gondola every Friday and Saturday until March, 9.
 Dates are subject to change and full details and dates available on our events page.